UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Oregon plans to offer a public option for health insurance and is currently studying its options.
-The public option will be offered on the Oregon health insurance Marketplace at a cheaper rate if approved.
+The Oregon health insurance Marketplace will offer the public option at a cheaper rate if approved.
 Here’s what you need to know about Oregon health insurance.

 Oregon’s Open Enrollment period runs annually from November 1st to January 15th.

 Oregon health insurance demographics

 Oregon’s demographics help shape health insurance premium costs.
 Degrees earned, average income, and age range all affect carrier rates.

 - Average Household Income: Oregon’s average household income is $88,137, and the median income is $65,667.

 - Median Age Range: The median age in Oregon is 39.1, and the median age range is 45-64.